-During Part Two, the student is expected to reach a point where he/she is able to demonstrate the appropriate mastery of his/her subject.
+During Part Two, the student is expected to demonstrate the appropriate mastery of his/her subject.
 When such a stage is reached, the student will be certified as eligible for an M.Phil. degree.
 The remaining requirements for a Ph.D. will be the preparation and defense of a dissertation.